nfantone/ngb-weather/README.md

 ## Known issues

-Due to [security reasons][darksky-cors], DarkSky does not allow CORS requests.
+Due to [security reasons][darksky-cors], [DarkSky][darksky] does not allow CORS requests.
 The proxy configured in `ionic.config.json` is meant to help during development and _only_ works while serving the app using the CLI (i.e.: `ionic serve`).
 It **won't work on mobile devices, emulators or Ionic View**.
 You should set up your own server-side proxy in order to be able to make calls to the forecast API.

 ## Credits

-Credits to [Chris Griffith][chrisgriffith] author of [Mobile App Development with Ionic 2][mobile-app-development] and ng-conf workshop tutor for the original app idea.
+Credits to [Chris Griffith][chrisgriffith] author of _[Mobile App Development with Ionic 2][mobile-app-development]_ and ng-conf workshop tutor for the original app idea.

-# LICENSE
+### LICENSE
 MIT

 [ngbaires]: https://www.meetup.com/ng-baires/